MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 For more details on how to leverage the import these content on your platform instance, reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

-### How to create / add a new course on Community Training?
+### How to create / add a new course on Community training?

 Courses can be created from the administrator dashboard, for the detailed steps on course creation [refer to this article.](../content-management/create-content/create-course-category/create-a-new-course.md)